-When this involves timetabled teaching, an agreed loading of additional paid work of at least 0.2 per teaching hour is to be paid.
-In deciding this amount, Wintec will maintain an equitable workload which reflects that of full-time employees doing similar work.
+- (a) Casual hourly paid staff will be paid the rates in Schedule A for each hour of work.
+When this involves timetabled teaching, an agreed amount of additional paid work of not less than 0.2 hour per teaching hour is to be credited.
+The additional paid work may be added to the hourly rated and paid as one amount.
+The additional paid work will be identified in the letter of appointment. - (b) In deciding the amount of additional paid work the employer will maintain an equitable workload which reflects that of full-time staff member doing similar work.